-PKWA Law is a highly rated family law firm with leading divorce lawyers in Singapore.
-We offer affordable & amicable legal solutions for your divorce case.
+PKWA Law is an established family law firm with leading divorce lawyers in Singapore.

 DIVORCE LAWYERS IN SINGAPORE .

 PKWA LAW is a leading family law firm in Singapore.

 We have one of the largest teams of specialist family lawyers in Singapore.
 All senior members of our family law team are Accredited Mediators and Accredited Collaborative Family Practitioners with the Singapore Mediation Centre.

 PKWA Law family lawyers is led by Lim Chong Boon, a litigator with more than 30 years of experience and who is named as a Dispute Resolution Star in the annual Benchmark Litigation Asia Pacific.
 The team includes Dorothy Tan, who is ranked as a leading family lawyer by Doyles Guide and who led a team to win a landmark family law case at the Court of Appeal at the age of 25, and Low Jin Liang, recognized as one of the most influential lawyers in Singapore under the age of 40.
 The other family law specialists are Charlene Nah, Jessica Chow, Sheila Cheng, Tan Rui Fen, Tan Jack Long and Yeow Ing Yee.

 Our team of experienced divorce lawyers cover the full range of divorce and family law matters, including simple uncontested divorce and complex, high net worth divorce cases.

 - If your divorce is contested, we offer Fixed Fees Divorce, so that you have peace of mind knowing in advance how much your divorce will cost.

 - Our experienced divorce lawyers in Singapore have an excellent track record at getting a favourable settlement at mediation, without the need for a costly full blown trial.

 - Our cases are managed discreetly and are kept low key.